vdhulst/idavie_docs/docs/source/about.rst

 Copyright and Licence
 ---------------------
-Copyright (C) 2024 IDIA, INAF.
+Copyright (C) 2024 IDIA, INAF-OACT.
 This program is free software; you can redistribute it and/or modify it under the terms of the `GNU Lesser General Public License (LGPL) version 3 <https://github.com/idia-astro/iDaVIE/blob/main/LICENSE.md>`_ as published by the Free Software Foundation.